athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Ancestries/Halfling.md

 ## You Might...

 *   Get along well with a wide variety of people and enjoy meeting new friends.
-*   Find it difficult to resist indulging your curiosity, even when you know it’s going to lead to trouble.
+*   Find it difficult to resist indulging your curiosity, even when you know it's going to lead to trouble.

 ## Others Probably...